 Isioma Nwabuzor, L’15, is Vice President & Associate General Counsel at Baird, where she supports the firm’s US and UK transactions, mutual funds, and asset management business.
 She is also a member of the leadership team for the firm’s multicultural associate resource group’s, PRISM, and co-chair for the firm’s women’s resource group, ASCEND (the first woman of color to hold this role).
 Isioma serves on the IP & Technology Law and Sports & Entertainment Law Sections of the State Bar; is a Board Member for the Association of Corporate Counsel – Wisconsin Chapter and the YWCA Southeast Wisconsin; and is a member of TEMPO Milwaukee’s Emerging Women Leaders, serving as a leadership co-chair.
 Additionally, she is the Founder of The DREAMer Next Door, Incorporated, a nonprofit organization dedicated to funding academic scholarships for underserved populations, including undocumented students.

 Jamie Yu, '15, is associate general counsel at Robert W. Baird & Co.
 Incorporated and serves as secretary of the Board of Directors of PianoArts North American Competition and is on the advisory council for the Marquette Institute for Women's Leadership.

-Griselda Aldrete, '17, is the Executive Director od the Fire and Police Commission for the City of Milwaukee.
+Griselda Aldrete, '17, is the Director of Stakeholder Engagement at Alliant Energy.
 In 2015, she was selected as a U.S. Delegate for the British American Project and named one of Wisconsin’s top 48 most powerful Latinos.
 In 2018, she was one of 47 U.S. delegates to the German Marshall Fund of the United States.